quang-do-se/aws-certs/devops/study-note.md

 - Log Groups -> Log Streams

 - On EC2 instance, we can install Unified CloudWatch Agent to collect more metrics such as memory usage: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html

+- We can create `metric filters` for a log group and then create `alarms` for those `metric filters`.